 - Complete the test in one sitting.
 There is no time limit but you should set aside a minimum of one hour.

 - You may not use books, notes or any other resource materials.

 Your score will appear at the end of your test.
 Save the score page to a file to print a copy.
 If you do not see a score, login again and click on resume to complete your test.

-If you are having difficulty accessing a test contact the Enterprise Instructional Technology at: firstname.lastname@example.org
+If you are having difficulty accessing a test, contact the ITS Help Desk at: firstname.lastname@example.org

 If you have questions related to course placement, contact the Academic Advising Center at: email@example.com.